lwjohnst86/analyzing-cohorts-course/chapter4.md

 While the main messaging and presentation of results should emphasize figures over tables, often it is useful to other researchers (especially those doing meta-analyses or aggregating results) that the raw model results be given as well.
 Here we can use tables to give this data, as a supplement to the figure.

 Provide the estimates and confidence intervals of the unadjusted and adjusted model results in a table format that you could include in a document or report.
+The packages `glue`, `stringr`, and `knitr` have been loaded.

 `@pre_exercise_code`
 ```{r}